 Relaxin in circulation, as secreted during pregnancy, impacts ligaments, tendons, and muscles throughout the body.
 The highest concentration of the relaxin hormone is in the pelvic regions of an expecting mother.
 The abundance of the relaxin hormone in the pelvic area is critical to the preparation of the body for childbirth.
 Without the Relaxin, the pelvis will not widen, making the birth of your child an impossible task!

 The Relaxin hormone is still not well understood.
-There needs to be further research in its importance and role, especially during pregnancy.
-As mentioned, Relaxin is a hormone released by both males and females.
-In females, relaxin is released during the reproductive cycle and pregnancy.
-The ovaries release this hormone during the reproductive cycle, while the placenta releases it during pregnancy.
+There needs to be further research on its importance and role, especially during pregnancy.
+As mentioned, it is a hormone released by both males and females.
+In females, relaxin releases during the reproductive cycle and pregnancy.
+The ovaries release this hormone during the reproductive period, while the placenta releases it during pregnancy.

 During the reproductive cycle, Relaxin is released by the corpus luteum in the ovary.
 The levels of Relaxin are said to rise in the circulation during ovulation.
 Ovulation occurs in the second half of the menstrual cycle.
 During ovulation, relaxin prevents uterine contractions by relaxing the uterus wall.
 The relaxation of the uterus wall is said to prepare the lining of the uterus for pregnancy.
 However, if pregnancy does not occur, the hormone levels return to normal levels again.